 The family would like to thank Rhea’s special friends, Betty & Leon Shellswick, Mary & Bill Bassett, and Eileen Cornell of Washington Island; as well as the members of Rhea’s “Wrap-around Group” that provided additional in-home care – enabling her to remain in her home before residing in Hearthside Cordial Care in Sister Bay.
 A special thanks goes to Martha Coventry and the Staff of Hearthside Cordial Care for their excellent, outstanding, care, kindness, and compassion, during the last four years of Rhea’s life.

-A Memorial Service, for Rhea, will be held in the Summer of 2020 on Washington Island.
+The memorial service that was scheduled for June 8, 2020 HAS BEEN POSTPONED FOR A LATER DATE – TO BE ANNOUNCED.
 In Lieu of flowers, the family suggests memorials be made to the Washington Island Rescue Squad, the Washington Island Community Health Program (WICHIP), or the Washington Island Music Festival.

 Casperson Funeral Home & Cremation Services of Sister Bay are assisting the Sikes family.
 Expressions of sympathy, memories, and photos of Rhea may be shared with her family through her tribute page at www.caspersonfuneralhome.com.